How do we know how much cooling we're creating with our "clouds," and how does this compare to warming from carbon dioxide emissions?

 Residence Time

 How long do these particles create cooling?
-1-3 years.
-For our purposes, we'll go with 2.1 years (although further particle optimization, higher injection altitudes, and other changes may eventually result in much greater residence time).
+1–3 years .
+For our purposes, we'll use 2.1 years (though further optimization could yield a longer residence time).

 Putting It All Together

-So, how many grams of "cloud" to offset 1 ton of co2's warming impact for a year?
+So, how many grams of "cloud" are needed to offset 1 ton of CO2's warming impact for one year?

-So, with uncertainty bands on all of this, a gram offsets a ton: one gram "cloud" offsets 1 ton of co2's warming impact for a year.
+With uncertainty bands on all of this, a gram offsets a ton: one gram "cloud" offsets 1 ton of CO2's warming impact for a year.

 Here's the spreadsheet I used to calculate this, with links to sources.

 There are arguments to compare this in different ways (joules, etc.); many of these have strong merits.
-Because buyers of voluntary carbon credits are focused on co2 equivalence, we've gone this route.
+Because buyers of voluntary carbon credits are focused on CO2 equivalence, we've taken this approach.

-As with all our work here, please let us know if you think we've made a mistake and we'll correct!
+As with all our work here, please let us know if you think we've made a mistake and we'll correct it!

 Edited 12/28 to include links to David Keith's work.